Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Case study

 \subsubsection{Linear gray-box model}

-Firstly, it makes intuitive sense to investigate the accuracy of the physics-inspired module of PCNNs on its own, leading to the following linear gray-box model, hereafter referred to as the \textit{Linear} model:
+First\del{ly}, it makes intuitive sense to investigate the accuracy of the physics-inspired module of PCNNs on its own, leading to the following linear gray-box model, hereafter referred to as the \textit{Linear} model:

 where $\bm{Q}^{win}_k$ gathers the solar irradiation on the windows of each zone in a vector, engineered from the measured irradiation on a horizontal surface.
 Since there is no black-box module taking care of the impact of the sun on building temperatures in this model, we indeed need to include it manually.
 This can be done efficiently for UMAR but does not generalize to arbitrary buildings, limiting the applications of such linear models, as detailed in Appendix~\ref{app:solar preprocessing}.
 As for the other heat gains, $\bm{e}$ gathers the trainable scaling parameters reflecting the impact of solar gains on each zone temperature in a vector.